vinothrobinson/vinothrobinson/README.md

 - 🔭 I’m currently looking for a full-time position!
 - 🌱 I’m currently working towards learning React!
-- 🤔 I’m currently interested in Front-End development / Web Development
+- 🤔 I’m currently interested in Front-End Development and Software Engineering positions
 - 📫 How to reach me: <a href = "mailto: vinothrobinson03@gmail.com">via my email</a>
 - 😄 Pronouns: He / Him
 <!-- - ⚡ Fun fact: I'm a big fan of anything related to Minecraft and Anime! -->